 How to Know If You’re Doing It Right

-• Under-extracted coffee tastes sour, watery, and lacks depth.
+Under-extracted coffee tastes sour, watery, and flat.

-• Over-extracted coffee is bitter, dry, and often unpleasant.
+Over-extracted coffee tastes bitter, dry, and unpleasant.

 Tasting your brews regularly—and tweaking one variable at a time—is the fastest way to improve.